Private Bedroom and Bathroom

 How do I get to A Fresco Start Coastal Camino Portugués Tour starting point?

 To facilitate your travel for the start of your walk, we will meet the group in Porto, which has airline connections from around the world!
 Your guide will meet you at a central hotel for your first day's transfer.
 If you need assistance with hotel arrangements, we will be happy to help.

 How do I get from Santiago Compostela to Porto and other cities?

-There are buses that will get you from Santiago to Porto - click here for an example of the timetable.
+There are buses that will get you from Santiago to Porto.
 If you are looking to fly, there are excellent internal flights that fly Santiago to Porto.

 If traveling home via Madrid, there are now RENFE trains that will get you from Santiago to Madrid in less than 6 hours.
-While routes and availability may vary upon time of booking, click here for a sample timetable.
-The direct trains are listed as ALVIA.
+While routes and availability may vary upon time of booking, there are several daily trains from Santiago to Madrid.
+The direct trains are listed as Alvia.
 If you are looking to fly, there are excellent internal flights that fly Santiago to Madrid.
-For a complete list of companies that service the Santiago airport, please click here.

 Can you help with purchasing online train tickets on the RENFE site?

 The RENFE website can be a bit temperamental and is not very user friendly.
 However, all is not lost!
 We would be happy to have our local travel agent assist in making those arrangements for you.
 Keep in mind that train tickets cannot be purchased until 60 days prior to departure.
 Routes and availability are subject to vary based on maintenance needs.